 There will inevitably come a time when you have to audition using a monologue.
 You will stand alone on a stage and deliver a speech, and you will be terrified.
 Interestingly, monologues aren’t all that common in acting.
 In most plays, films and TV shows you are typically engaged in dialogue with another actor.
 However, even though most of the time you will be working on scenes, monologues are very common when it comes to auditions.
-This is especially true for theatre auditions and I would say 90% of the time you will use a monologue, not a scene in an early audition for a play.
+This is especially true for theatre auditions and drama school auditions.
+I would say 90% of the time you will use a monologue, not a scene, in an early audition for a play.
 You may also be taking on a soliloquy, this is a monologue that is delivered to the audience.
 Typically this is the case with Shakespearean monologues.

-So, standing in front of a panel, in a sterile room or on an empty stage, can be daunting and unnatural, but let’s see if I can help make that experience a little easier.
+So, standing in front of a panel, in a sterile room, or on an empty stage, can be daunting and unnatural.
+But let’s see if I can help make that experience a little easier.
 Here are my tips on how to rehearse a monologue.
 Remember that you have to find your own process that works for you, but I guarantee if you can take on some of these ideas, your work is going to massively improve.

 9 Steps for Preparing a Monologue.